Kiwis are a nutritious food with tart flavor available in all seasons; but can guinea pigs eat kiwi fruit?

 Some people believe a small amount of whole wheat can be used occasionally as a treat.

-Though it is very delicious to us, it contains a high amount of sugar and sticky so it is not suitable for guinea pigs to eat.
+Though it is very delicious to us, it contains a high amount of sugar and is sticky so it is not suitable for guinea pigs to eat.

 Honey sticks which contain a small amount of honey and other ingredients are not harmful to guinea pigs like pure honey.